Jackie McNamara: Celtic

 McNamara moved to Celtic for a £600,000 fee on 3 October 1995.
 He made an impressive start to his Celtic career, being named PFA Scotland Young Player of the Year in 1996.
 McNamara won his first trophy with the club in the 1997–98 season when Celtic won the Scottish Premier Division, preventing arch-rivals Rangers from winning ten-in-a-row, which would have seen them eclipse Celtic's record of nine-in-a-row.
-He was recognised for his performances this season by his fellow players when being named the PFA Scotland Players' Player of the Year in 1998.
+He was recognised for his performances this season by his fellow players when being named the PFA Scotland Players' Player of the Year in 1998 and finished runner-up to Craig Burley for the SFWA award.
 He featured regularly in the Celtic first eleven until the arrival of Martin O'Neill in the 2000–01 season saw him become more of a fringe player, although he did score the opening goal in the 2001 Scottish Cup Final, a 3–0 win over Hibernian at Hampden Park.
 He was suspended for their 3–0 victory over Kilmarnock at Hampden Park in the 2001 Scottish League Cup Final.

 McNamara re-established himself in the team in 2003–04 and was awarded the SFWA Footballer of the Year in 2004, beating off competition from his teammates Henrik Larsson and Chris Sutton.
 The following year McNamara was named captain when Paul Lambert was injured.
 McNamara proved himself a consistent and reliable performer on the field, playing almost every game in the league in the 2004–05 season.
 To reward his loyalty to the club over a ten-year period, Celtic played a testimonial match against the Republic of Ireland.
 At the end of the 2004–05 season Martin O'Neill left as manager and Celtic brought in Gordon Strachan as his replacement.